 I grew up in England and came to America for college.
 After I graduated, I worked as a newspaper reporter in France and Argentina.
 I returned to America for graduate studies at Columbia University’s journalism school, and afterwards worked as a reporter in the U.S. Senate in Washington DC.
-It was a very stressful job!
-I moved to Portland for a calmer life and worked as a freelance magazine writer.
+That was too stressful!
+So I moved 3,000 miles to Portland for a calmer life and worked as a freelance magazine writer.
 In this work I found my strength in connecting with people, understanding and relating their stories.
 I decided to pursue this further and shifted the angle toward psychology.
-I returned to graduate school and became a counselor.
+I returned to graduate school and became a therapist.

 My husband and I have been together for 15 years and we have two children.
 Psychologist David Schnarch calls marriage and committed relationships “the people growing machine.”
 My husband and I have faced our own hurdles and consequently grown.
 It is in part thanks to being a client in couples’ therapy that I derive my deep appreciation of the possibility of change and happiness that can come from counseling.